← Back to home

 Right-click — scatter sked from Watchlist

 When a station in the Watchlist tab is also online on KST it shows a ·KST badge next to its callsign.
-Right-click the callsign to open a context menu with a pre-filled scatter sked message:
+Right-click the callsign to open a context menu with a pre-filled scatter sked message.
+Example:

 The frequency is taken from your active band and the time is the current scatter ETA.
 Edit the message if needed and press Enter to send it.